 Students entering the College must take the community college placement test ACCUPLACER.
 Counselors evaluate test scores and high school records to determine course placement.

-Students may take make-up tests and/or testing with accommodations at our Testing Center located in the Campus Center (Building 14), Room 115.
+Students may take make-up tests and/or testing with accommodations at our Testing Center located in the Campus Center (Building 14), Student Support Services.

 Testing with accommodations?
 Please contact Ms. Passarella at (570) 740-0451.